AI Product Engineering Services

 Frequently asked questions

 Adding an AI feature treats the model as a black box you call from your existing code.
-AI product engineering designs the entire product around the AI capability -- the data model, the latency requirements, the evaluation criteria, the feedback loop, and the user experience of AI-generated output.
+AI product engineering designs the entire product around the AI capability, the data model, the latency requirements, the evaluation criteria, the feedback loop, and the user experience of AI-generated output.
 When the AI is core to the product's value proposition, this design-first approach is the difference between a product that works reliably at scale and one that works in demos.

-We engineer AI-native products across categories -- B2B SaaS products with AI copilots, consumer apps where AI is the primary interaction layer, internal enterprise tools with AI-powered automation, and platform products that expose AI capabilities to third parties via API.
+We engineer AI-native products across categories, B2B SaaS products with AI copilots, consumer apps where AI is the primary interaction layer, internal enterprise tools with AI-powered automation, and platform products that expose AI capabilities to third parties via API.
 In each case, the engineering challenge is making the AI reliable, cost-efficient, and accurate enough to trust in production.

 We build evaluation into the development process from the start.
-Before launch, we define the quality bar -- accuracy targets, latency budgets, cost per query -- and build automated evaluation pipelines that run against your test cases on every code change.
+Before launch, we define the quality bar, accuracy targets, latency budgets, cost per query, and build automated evaluation pipelines that run against your test cases on every code change.
 This catches regressions before they reach users.
 Post-launch, we instrument the product to surface quality signals from production data so the product improves over time.

 A focused AI product with a single core AI capability typically takes 12--16 weeks from kickoff to production launch.
 A full AI platform with multiple capabilities, a management interface, and enterprise integrations takes 5--9 months.
 We build in 2-week sprints so you see working software throughout.